LLNL/UnifyFS/docs/build-intercept.rst

 ``MPI_Finalize()``, respectively.
 Transparent mounting always uses ``/unifyfs`` as the namespace mountpoint.
 To enable transparent mounting, use the ``--enable-mpi-mount`` configure option.

-HDF5
-****

-UnifyFS includes example programs that use HDF5.
-If HDF5 is not available on your target system, it can be omitted during UnifyFS configuration by using the ``--without-hdf5`` configure option.

 ---------------------------